This post is about the 10 best herbal tea for colds and flu symptoms.

-There are so many teas out there that offer many health benefits like immune support, stress regulation, and digestive support.
+There are so many teas out there that offer many health benefits like immune support, stress regulation, and digestive system support.

-For the past 30 years, scientific studies have linked many health benefits to drinking tea.
 According to an article from Ncbi.nlm.nih.gov, “tea contains polyphenols and other components that may reduce the risk of developing chronic diseases such as cancer, cardiovascular diseases, arthritis, and diabetes.”

 Before getting into which can help you this cold season, let us answer a couple of questions on tea.